86Box/docs/usage/menubar.rst

 * **Hard Reset:** force a reset of the emulated machine.
 Requires confirmation, which can be disabled by checking the *Don't show this message again* box.
 * **Ctrl+Alt+Del:** send a *Ctrl+Alt+Del* key combination to the emulated machine.
 You can alternatively press *Ctrl+F12* to send that combination.
 * **Ctrl+Alt+Esc:** send a *Ctrl+Alt+Esc* key combination to the emulated machine.
 * **Pause:** pause emulation of the machine.
-Uncheck this option to resume emulation.
+Select this option again to resume emulation.
 * **Exit:** quit 86Box.
 Requires confirmation, which can be disabled by checking the *Don't show this message again* box.

 View